ReMobidyc/ReMobidyc/Tutorials/Grasshoppers/Grasshoppers.md

 To define a new task, we take two steps: (1) select or define an action, and then (2) specialize the action by providing the context of the situation to perform the task.
 An action is a generalized template of the task.
-For example, we want to define a `gain` task that increases the amount of the `grass`, which can be generalized as `gain` action because the `grass` in each cell will be gained.
+For example, we want to define a `gain` task that increases the amount of the `grass`, which can be generalized as `gain` action because the `grass` in each patch will be gained.
 In the re:mobidyc, several actions, including the `gain` action`, are provided in the built-in repository.

 Clicking at the left-most button with a repository icon, the repository action browser will open.